 Malbim: This is one of four reasons 2 why the Nevu'ah he would receive was through an unclear glass (like all Nevi'im other than Moshe).
-Since he headed towards a place without Kedushah, this clouded the prophecy, even though he was in Eretz Yisrael.
+Since he headed towards a place without Kedushah, this clouded the prophecy, even though he was still in Eretz Yisrael.

 Why is the break at the beginning of this Parshah closed?

 Moshav Zekenim: Normally, people bring money to a Chacham and ask him to marry their daughter.
-Yakov needed to pursue a wife and work.
+Yaakov needed to pursue a wife and work.
 It was improper for a man like him to work.

 Tosfos ha'Shalem (8, citing R. Avigdor): This shows that one may leave Eretz Yisrael only to learn Torah or marry.
 1